DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 Said shrine maiden Reiren.
 Then she turned towards soundly asleep Rinne.

-"We have no intention of attack thee in the sleep.
+"We have no intention to attack thee in the thy sleep.
 As long as our contract is intact, I have no intention of harming thee."

 "...Understood."

 He sheathed back his bayonet, which he drew as precaution.

-"Jeanne, commander of thee, said that the ones who defeated that Vanessa were thou and this girl.
+"Jeanne, commander of thine, said that the ones who defeated that Vanessa were thee and this girl.
 Therefore I have something to ask."

 "How did we beat her?"